 Make Smoking History for Community Services

 The Make Smoking History for Community Services Program believes that nobody should live in poverty, be socially excluded or die early because of tobacco.
-The program aims to reduce tobacco-related health inequalities experienced by people accessing community services.
-It seeks to raise awareness of the social injustice caused by smoking among these population groups, and encourage community services to take steps to support clients to quit using tobacco by providing them with information and resources.
+The program aims to reduce tobacco-related inequities experienced by people accessing health and community services, whilst raising awareness of the social injustice caused by smoking.
+In partnership with Make Smoking History, health and community services are encouraged to take steps to support clients to reduce and quit tobacco use, and to create healthy smoke-free environments.

 To find out more visit the Make Smoking History for Community Services website.